March 29, 2022

 After two hours of sampling award-winning wines and culinary delights, Virginia wine leaders took to the stage to announce this year’s Governor’s Cup® Case and invite Virginia’s Secretary of Agriculture and Forestry Matt Lohr and Governor Glenn Youngkin to unveil the evening’s top awards: Best in Show Cider and the coveted Governor’s Cup®.

-Fitting for such a momentous anniversary, the 2022 Virginia Governor’s Cup® was presented to Melanie Natoli, the first female winemaker to accept the honor, on behalf of Cana Vineyards & Winery of Middleburg for the 2019 Unité Reserve— a signature estate red blend of Merlot, Cabernet Franc and Petit Verdot.
+Fitting for such a momentous anniversary, the 2022 Virginia Governor’s Cup® was presented to Melanie Natoli, the first female winemaker to accept the honor in over twenty years, on behalf of Cana Vineyards & Winery of Middleburg for the 2019 Unité Reserve— a signature estate red blend of Merlot, Cabernet Franc and Petit Verdot.

 The 2019 Unité Reserve will be featured alongside 11 other wines in the Virginia Governor’s Cup® Case, a collection of the competition’s 12 highest scoring wines.
 Cana Vineyards also placed a second meritage blend in the case with its 2019 Le Mariage.
 In total, four of the twelve wines were produced by female winemakers.